aufau/SaberMod/README.rst

 Console Commands
 ................

-All referee commands can be used as console commands.
+All `Referee Commands`_ can be used as console commands.

 items [items]
   Enable/Disable items using human readable names.
 Type without